Magneet/Horizon_Rest_API_Python/vmware_horizon.md

         For information on filtering see https://vdc-download.vmware.com/vmwb-repository/dcr-public/f92cce4b-9762-4ed0-acbd-f1d0591bd739/235dc19c-dabd-43f2-8d38-8a7a333e914e/HorizonServerRESTPaginationAndFilterGuide.doc
         Available for Horizon 8 2012 and later.

+    `get_pod(self, pod_id: str) ‑> dict`
+    :   Retrieves a given pod from the pod federation.

+        Available for Horizon 8 2012 and later.

+    `get_pods(self) ‑> list`
+    :   Lists all the pods in the pod federation.

+        Available for Horizon 8 2012 and later.

     `get_site(self, site_id: str) ‑> dict`
     :   Retrives a given site.